Regina police looking for youth suspect after bear spray attack at Scott Collegiate | CBC News

 Visitor used pepper spray after altercation with student, police say

-Regina police say students and staff at a high school were affected by a bear spray attack.
+Regina police say students and staff at a high school were affected by a bear spray attack Tuesday.

 CBC News has confirmed the incident happened at Scott Collegiate in the North Central neighbourhood.